 You can also tailor this best public administration program even further by earning a certificate in homeland security, nonprofit management, or public management.
 To be admitted to this program, you need to maintain at least a 3.25 GPA and have completed all your prerequisite courses and 102 credit hours by the fall of year four.
-Texas A&M’s is the best university to study public administration and you can find out more here.

 University of Central Florida